maptimeLA/trail-guide/README.md

 - What did you learn?
 Write it down, post it and share it to people.
 - Make the code into something re-usable and document it.
 - Comment the code to make it easier for others to replicate.

+# Want to contribute?
+- Make a pull request!